microsoft/VirtualClient/website/docs/workloads/fio/fio-profiles.md

   * 102 target percentage, totalIOPS 5100, Random read & write jobs on RandomIODisk & Sequential read & write jobs on SequentialIODisk
   * 110 target percentage, totalIOPS 5100, Random read & write jobs on RandomIODisk & Sequential read & write jobs on SequentialIODisk

 * **Profile Parameters**
-  Note that the default behavior of this workload is to test the remote/managed disks only.
-The following parameters can be optionally supplied on the command line to change this default behavior.
-See the 'Usage Scenarios/Examples' above for examples on how to supply parameters to
+  The following parameters can be optionally supplied on the command line to modify the behaviors of the workload.
-  Virtual Client profiles.

   | Parameter                 | Purpose                                                                         | Default Value |
   |---------------------------|---------------------------------------------------------------------------------|---------------|